Installing Softaculous Virtualizor for Xen is very simple.

 Installation Parameters

-- noos – If you dont want to download the DomU operating system for the DomU then please add noos=true as a parameter
+• noos - If you don't want to download the OS template for the VPS then add noos=true as a parameter

 The installation will begin immediately.
 It may seem that the installation has stopped, if your network speed is slow, but please let it continue.
 You will see something like this :